osmosis-labs/cosmos-sdk/store/cachekv2/README.md

 An SDK design choice that should happen is:

-* BeginBlock and EndBlock should not have the write buffer enabled, and should use a different cache for minimal LRU's on reads.
+* BeginBlock and EndBlock should not have the write buffer enabled, and should use a different cache for minimal LRU's on reads